AMfeta99/LLM-vs.-Human-Minds/README.md

        0: 'llama2', 1: 'llama3'

-In the following photos you can see an example of a guessing game in the case of LLM vs LLM mode in which the user is just watching:
+In the following photos you can see an example of a guessing game in the case of:

+a) LLM vs LLM mode in which the user is just watching:

 ![image](https://github.com/user-attachments/assets/70b1d560-86aa-4d63-9658-7b000d398bea)

+b) LLM vs Human mode in which the user actually asks the question/answer and interacts with the virtual player.

 ![image](https://github.com/user-attachments/assets/571424ec-bc80-45bc-a386-d0310524b8c2)
-and LLM vs Human mode in which the user actually asks the question/answer and interacts with the virtual player.